 A2P Toll-Free gives registered users the ability to send messages at a higher volume on average daily.
 However, you are only permitted to use one registered Toll-Free SMS number per campaign.
 Subscriber Opt-in, Subscriber Opt-out and Subscriber help are all required functionalities for A2P Toll-Free SMS campaigns.
 You must also remember to state your brand, even in short-hand form, in your messaging content so the customers know exactly who they are communicating with.

-SMS is a powerful outbound tool for more conversations
+Outbound SMS is a powerful tool for driving more conversations

 With open rates of up to 98 percent, text messaging is one of the most effective tools for reaching your audience.
 Unlike junk mail, spam, or adverts that can be ignored, people tend to read every text they receive.

-Thanks to the Supreme Court’s ruling in the 2021 Facebook v.
-Duguid case, SMS might be your safest outbound channel outside the state of Florida, according to attorney Eric J. Troutman.
-Nevertheless, to help minimize your risk while using SMS, Contact Center Compliance recommends scrubbing your data for litigators, establishing a DNC policy and process, and ensuring that you possess the right consumer consent.
+Still, to help minimize your risk while using SMS, Contact Center Compliance recommends scrubbing your data for litigators, establishing a DNC policy and process, and ensuring that you possess the right consumer consent.
+Additionally, a tool like Convoso’s StateTracker™ can help keep your compliance strategy up-to-date even as individual states introduce new laws across the country.

 Increase conversion rates for outbound campaigns